marijnh/Eloquent-JavaScript/21_skillsharing.md

 seconds for the response.

-The server will keep a version number that it updates every time the talks change, and uses that as the `ETag` value.
+The server will keep a version number that it updates every time the talks change, and will use that as the `ETag` value.
 Clients can make requests like this to be notified when the talks change:

 ```{lang: null}